tektoncd/pipeline/docs/Concepts.md

 - A task's input could be a github source which contains your application code.
 - A task's output can be your application container image which can be then deployed in a cluster.
+- A task's output can be a jar file to be uploaded to a storage bucket.

 Read more on PipelineResources and their types [here](./using.md)